 The unique accessory that makes her a bride is the wedding bouquet.
 Capture some pictures of the wedding bouquet when the bride holds it in her hand.
 Or when the groom gives it to her.
 Moreover, take close-ups of the bouquet.

 If you want to catch some emotions, they come from the parents and grandparents.
 Take photos with the bride and her parents.
 Also, capture a picture with the groom and his parents.
 How about a picture of a generation?
 It’s a classic.

 Have you ever wondered who the most stressed people at the wedding are?
 I will tell you: the bridesmaids and the groomsmen.

-So, don’t you dare not take a photo with them!
+So, don’t you dare not take a photo of them!
 Take pictures separately: just the boys, only the girls.
 Ask them to do something crazy!
 Take photos of girls vs. boys, a big hug with all of them, some kisses, maybe on lips, why not!
-Let these pictures to express the madness of their friendship.
+Let these pictures express the madness of their friendship.

 Take some shots with both of them looking in the mirror or separately.
-Ask them to arrange each other, kiss, hug, and express the love they feel.
+Ask them to kiss, hug, and express the love they feel.
 It is said that in the mirror, we can see the real character of people.
 So, pose their true love in the mirror!
 What can be more honest than the reflection of love?

 Under the Veil

 The big moment has come!
 Well, it will come.
-The arriving and the walking, the waiting, the exchanging of the rings, the big I DO, the kiss, and the “Let’s run out of this world and live forever in a time bubble” should be on your wedding photo list.
-Pose all the ceremony steps!
+The arriving and the walking, the waiting, the exchanging of the rings, the big I DO, the kiss, and the “Let’s run out of this world and live forever in a time bubble” should be on your wedding shot list.
+Pose all the wedding ceremony steps!

 We all know that this is not their first kiss, but let’s make it look like it is!
 The photos you will take should see some love!
 Ask them to kiss passionately.
 Or capturing a kiss on the forehead will always express some thrills.
 The camera will love this.